'I Don't Fear It': The Seahawks Are Russell Wilson's Team, but Is He Enough?

 "He can be cutthroat," Wright says.
 "He ain't scared.
 He'll let you know by the way he plays.
 He's one of the fiercest dudes out there on the field.
 He's the ultimate competitor."

-Maybe it's true Wilson represents the greatest contrast between one's rhetoric and one's play in the NFL.
+It's possible Wilson represents the greatest contrast between one's rhetoric and one's play in the NFL.
 Schottenheimer sees this cutthroat side to Wilson all the time.
 Odds be damned, he says, Wilson will find a way to always bet on himself.

 "When his back's against the wall," Schottenheimer says, "or his team's up against the wall, it ... just feels like: 'We will not be denied.
 We're going to find a way to do this.'
 I think there is something inside him that burns constantly.
 He's an unbelievable worker.
 He's always doing things even when he leaves the building. ...
 There is no perfection.
 But he is a one-in-a-kind type of player."